hazeez/datasciencia/content/blog/2020-07-25-data-science-opportunities-research.md

 I had other questions too.

-- What is the minimum related experience I should post on my resume to get an interview call?
+- What is the minimum related experience I need to have to get an interview call?
 - Can I get a holistic view of all the skills needed for a Data Scientist?
 Which technologies should I concentrate on?
 - Is deep learning knowledge necessary to get a job?
 - Is domain knowledge required, and are companies asking for it?